gr33nm0nk2802/Data-Structures-and-Algorithms/JavaScript.md

 ## Using dot notation to access object properties

+A property such as `eat` under `Animals` object can be accessed as `Animals.eat`

 ## Make code reusable using the this keyword

-this keyword is used to access the objects property already created.
+`this` keyword is used to access the objects property already created.

 ## Using constructor to create new objects